thetomcoffee/learningdart/README.md

 flutter create --org dev.tomcoffee mynotes
 ```

-Looked at android, ios, test, about other folders and files that are included by default by flutter create.
+Looked at android, iOS, test, about other folders and files that are included by default by flutter create.

 Went over pubspec.yaml, including app name and description (I change mynotes default text.
 Discussed versions, environment, dependencies, dev_dependencies, and assets.